WavyRockets/wavyrockets.github.io/portfolio.md

 </ul>
 </div>
 <div class="portfolio1">
-<h2>Boost NightRider: Automated Testing Platform</h2>
+<h2>Boost Test Planner: Automated Testing Platform</h2>

-NightRider was a custom automated testing platform for the Box Office Company (Boost division) designed specifically for testing cinema websites.
+Test Planner was a custom automated testing platform for the Box Office Company (Boost division) designed specifically for testing cinema websites.
 Tests ranged from ticketing, concessions, seating, gift cards and loyalty accounts.
 I was responsible for conceptualising the idea, planning the roadmap and designing the product.

 <ul class="lb-album">
 	<li>